 - Vision and hearing tests

 - Blood test, to check for high blood pressure or other medical conditions

-- Urinalyisis, as part of drug and alcohol testing
+- Urinalysis, as part of drug and alcohol testing

-For a list of medical offices offering DOT physicals, you can visit the Colorado DMV website.
+To find a listing of medical offices offering DOT physicals, you visit the Colorado DMV website.